Blog

 Purim Costume Ideas for a Fun Time

 There are many Jewish holidays, but Purim is one that is especially festive and fun.
-Parties and carnivals are often held to celebrate Purim.
+Kids parties and carnivals are often held to celebrate Purim.
 During this occasion, adults and children may dress up in costume as they attend events, as well as to work, school, and synagogues.

 Purim is known as the “Festival of Lots.”
 It commemorates the day Jewish people were saved from Haman, a man who had a plot to kill all Jews.
 The day before Purim, fasting occurs.
 It commemorates the three days Esther, the Queen of Persia fasted before approaching the king to stop Haman from destroying the Jews.
 On Purim, people celebrate with a big meal and fun activities.